HewlettPackard/oneview-ansible/README.md

 # Ansible Modules for HPE OneView

-Ansible modules that provide resources for managing OneView.
+Modules to manage HPE OneView using Ansible playbooks.

-**NOTE:** This is an early version that provides some specific Ansible resources.
-This version does not fully support the OneView yet.
+**NOTE:** This is an early version that provides a few specific Ansible modules.
+Additional Ansible modules will be added in future releases.

 ## Requirements

- - Ansible 2.0.2
+ - Ansible >= 2.0.2
- - Python 2.7.11
+ - Python >= 2.7.9
  - python-OneView SDK ([Install python-OneView SDK](https://github.com/HewlettPackard/python-hpOneView#installation))

 ## Modules

-Each OneView resource is exposed over a module that allow ensure that a resource is `present` or `absent`.
-It is provided a module to gather the facts about that resource too.
+Each OneView resource's operations are exposed through an Ansible module.
+We also provide specific modules to gather the facts about the resources.

+The detailed documentation for each module is available at [HPE OneView Ansible Modules Documentation](oneview-ansible.md)

-### Example of playbook using Ansible OneView modules
+### Example of a playbook using Ansible OneView modules

 ```yml
 - hosts: all
   tasks:

     - name: Ensure that the Fibre Channel Network is present with fabricType 'DirectAttach'
       oneview_fc_network:
         config: "/path/to/config.json"